manicprone/joint-kit/README.md

 ## Joint in Practice

-In practice, with your Joint instance, you can rapidly hand-roll a custom method library by wrapping custom functions around the abstract [Joint Actions][section-joint-actions].
-You provide the custom `spec` (which defines the method implementation) and expose those functions to your application.
+With a Joint instance, you can quickly hand-roll a robust method library by wrapping custom functions around its abstract [Joint Actions][section-joint-actions].

-**For Example:**
+### Hand-rolling a Method

+1) Export a named function that accepts the [Joint Action][section-joint-actions]  `input` as a parameter.

+2) Select the [Joint Action][section-joint-actions] to use for the base logic.

+3) Define the method implementation by providing a customized `spec`, following the [Joint Action Syntax][section-joint-action-syntax].

+4) Return the Joint Action call, passing it the `spec` and `input`.

+**Example:**

 <details>
 <summary>A typical CRUD set of methods for a "Profile" resource</summary>